chase-moskal/crosscall/README.md

 - **facilitates remote procedure calls between webpages**
 	even if they are on different origins

-- **expose async functionality**
+- **expose functionality**
 	which other pages can call remotely
 	with a seamless calling experience

 - **great example: localstorage**
-	you could expose an async adapter for `localStorage`
+	you could expose an adapter for `localStorage`
 	allowing access to a single localstorage from any domain
 	— actually that's my next project, stay tuned